Coulometry: History

-The term coulometry was introduced in 1938 by Hungarian chemist László Szebellédy and Zoltan Somogyi.
+The term coulometry was introduced in 1938 by Hungarian chemist László Szebellédy and Zoltán Somogyi.
 Coulometry is the measure of charge, thus named after its unit the coulomb.

 Michael Faraday, known for his work in electricity and magnetism, made critical contributions to the field of electrochemistry.
 He discovered the laws of electrolysis, and in his recognition is the eponym of the Faraday constant.
 In the earliest developments of coulometry, Faraday proposed the first instrument to measure charge by utilizing the electrolysis of water.

 Surface coulometry, the method of determining metallic layers or oxide films on metals, was first applied by American Chemist G. G. Grower in 1917 by checking the quality of tinned copper wire.

 Coulometric methods were used widely in the middle of the twentieth century but voltammetric methods and non-electrochemical analytical methods took over decreasing the use for coulometry, but one method widely used today is the Karl Fischer method.